soubhik7/udemy-transcript-downloader/README.md

 - **Browser Crashing**: If you experience issues with headless mode, you can modify the script to use `headless: false` for debugging
 - **Missing Transcripts**: Not all lectures may have transcripts.
 The script will create empty files for lectures without transcripts.
 - **SRT Errors**: If `.srt` generation fails for a lecture, try increasing timeouts or re-running the script with fewer browser tabs open.
+- **Slow Transcript Downloads**: The script can download transcripts in parallel using multiple browser tabs.
+If your PC is slow or has limited memory, stick to a lower number of tabs (e.g. 1–3).
+If you have a powerful machine, you can safely use 5 or more tabs for faster processing.

 ## License